The Stanford Emeriti Council provides an ongoing schedule of events for the Stanford Emeriti and their spouses/partners.

 Monday, February 25, 2013.
 Informal reception followed by talk by Hank Greely, the Deane F. and Kate Edelman Johnson Professor of Law, and Professor, by courtesy, of Genetics on "The Revolution in Neuroscience: Likely Effects on Society and on Law."

 Thursday, March 21, 2013.
 Wine and cheese reception followed by talk by William J. Perry, Berberian Professor in the Department of Management Science and Engineering and Senior Fellow at the Freeman Spogli Institute for International Studies and the Hoover Institution on "A Journey to the Nuclear Brink."

-The Council receives administrative support from the Office of the Vice Provost for Faculty Development and Diversity.
-For more information, contact Pamm Moore at 650-736-0384.
+The Council receives administrative support from the Office of Faculty Development.
+For more information, contact Melanie Rappa at 650-736-0384.